tybottorff/bottorffdocs/notes/literature_notes.md

  - case report
 # Immunosensitivity mediated by downregulated AKT1-SKP2 induces anti-PD-1-associated thyroid immune injury
  - although female hormones suspected to cause susceptibility to immune injury, dividing female patients by age (to look at pre/post menopausal females) didn't yield any differences
+# Immunotherapy goes local: the central role of lymph nodes in driving tumor infiltration and efficacy
+ - previous literature: ICB resistance related to lack of TILs, tumor-draining LN important for CTLA-4 blockade (perceived mechanism involving T cell priming here) but there's also evidence for tumor-draining LN being important for PD-1 blockade
 # Immunotherapy in oncology and the kidneys: a clinical review of the evaluation and management of kidney immune-related adverse events
  - acute tubulo-interstitial nephritis is most common kidney irAE, glomerular lesions and electrolyte disturbances also seen
  - recommend early use of carticosteroids when appropriate